-- (7) After determining a development application made pursuant to this clause, the consent authority must keep a record of its assessment of the factors required to be addressed in the applicant's written request referred to in subclause (3). - (8) This clause does not allow development consent to be granted for development that would contravene any of the following: - (a) a development standard for complying development, - (b) a development standard that arises, under the regulations under the Act, in connection with a commitment set out in a BASIX certificate for a building to which State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 applies or for the land on which such a building is situated. - (c) clause 5.4.
+- (7) After determining a development application made pursuant to this clause, the consent authority must keep a record of its assessment of the factors required to be addressed in the applicant's written request referred to in subclause (3). - (8) This clause does not allow development consent to be granted for development that would contravene any of the following: - (a) a development standard for complying development, - (b) a development standard that arises, under the regulations under the Act, in connection with a commitment set out in a BASIX certificate for a building to which State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 applies or for the land on which such a building is situated, - (c) clause 5.4, - (ca) clause 4.4, to the extent that it applies to land in Zone B4 Mixed Use that has a maximum floor space ratio of 3:1, - (cb) clause 4.4A.